rlankhorst/zip-recipes/README.md

 = 4.2.0.21 =
 Allows you to update plugin properly. (v4.2.0.20 had an issue with that)

+= 4.2.0.22 =
+Upgrading will allow you to see recipe summary in excerpts in search page, etc. This also includes other bug fixes.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==